OpenMetroMaps/gtfs4j/README.md

 # Library

-NOTE: the artifacts are not published yet.
-Once they are, the following will work.

 You can use this library via Maven.
 To use it from a Gradle project, add our Maven server to your repository list: